Young People's Chorus of New York City

 About The Series:

-Bethel Woods Center for the Arts, in collaboration with Shandelee Music Festival, is pleased to announce the PLAY: The Classics in the magnificent Event Gallery at Bethel Woods.
+Bethel Woods Center for the Arts, in collaboration with Shandelee Music Festival, is pleased to present PLAY: The Classics in the magnificent Event Gallery at Bethel Woods.
 The goal of this series is to encourage and foster young talented emerging artists, help to build and cultivate a younger audience and increase attendance of all ages.
+The performance of the Young People’s Chorus of New York City has been funded by Bethel Woods Center for the Arts members and donors and by the Rea Charitable Trust.

 All dates, acts, times, and ticket prices are subject to change without notice at any time.
 Ticket prices may increase on the day of show.